meta-learn/meta-learn.github.io/2021/index.md

 ### Schedule

-The workshop schedule is aligned with 11 AM to 8.30 PM [UTC](https://www.timeanddate.com/worldclock/timezone/utc); please see [this converter](https://www.timeanddate.com/worldclock/fixedtime.html?msg=Workshop+on+Meta-Learning+%28MetaLearn+2021%29&iso=20211213T11) for conversion to your specific time zone.
+The workshop schedule is aligned with 11 AM to 8:30 PM [UTC](https://www.timeanddate.com/worldclock/timezone/utc); please see [this converter](https://www.timeanddate.com/worldclock/fixedtime.html?msg=Workshop+on+Meta-Learning+%28MetaLearn+2021%29&iso=20211213T11) for conversion to your specific time zone.

+The schedule can also be found on the [workshop virtual site](https://neurips.cc/virtual/2021/workshop/21867).

 | CST           | CET          | UTC            | EST            | PST             |
 | ------------: | -----------: | -------------: | -------------: | --------------: |